docker/docs/machine/drivers/aws.md

 -   `--amazonec2-ssh-keypath`: Path to Private Key file to use for instance.
 Matching public key with .pub extension should exist
 -   `--amazonec2-ssh-user`: The SSH Login username, which must match the default SSH user set in the ami used.
 -   `--amazonec2-subnet-id`: AWS VPC subnet ID.
--   `--amazonec2-tags`: AWS extra tag key-value pairs (comma-separated, e.g. key1,value1,key2,value2).
+-   `--amazonec2-tags`: AWS extra tag key-value pairs.
+Comma-separated.
+For example, `key1,value1,key2,value2`.
 -   `--amazonec2-use-ebs-optimized-instance`: Create an EBS Optimized Instance, instance type must support it.
 -   `--amazonec2-use-private-address`: Use the private IP address for docker-machine, but still create a public IP address.
 -   `--amazonec2-userdata`: Path to file with cloud-init user data.